EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/README.md

 </p>
 </h1>

-&nbsp; &nbsp; Under the broad research question: <code> **What are the impact of COVID-19 in one's life?** </code> Our team collected Twitter data to answer research hypothesis, producing models, and have a better understanding of the factors that influence one's reaction to the global pandemic.
+&nbsp; &nbsp; Under the broad research question: <code> **What are the impacts of COVID-19 in one's life?** </code> Our team collected Twitter data to answer research hypothesis, producing models, and have a better understanding of the factors that influence one's reaction to the global pandemic.
+Our team collected more than 300 thousand tweets raging from 2009 to November of 2020.
+We utilized the open source software R [1] and the Rstudio [2] in order to gather the tweets and perform the different statistical analysis.
+We also utilized Git [3] and GitHub [4] to organize and share our project with the community.
+If you wish to check the coding behind all the statistical models and ohter relavant topics of the project, please access the folder named "Scripts".
+If you wish to have access to the graphs genarated throughout our project, please acess the folder named "Images".

  <br/>
  <br/>